frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 ## How to Change Pin Assignments

+Please also see the page on [Reassigning Pins](../Reassigning-Pins.md), which shows some of the pins that can be reassigned and also extra pins such as a +3.3V power supply pin.

 The majority of pin assignments are defined in a set of JSON files under the `ExpressLRS/src/hardware/RX` directory.

 For Shrew, the two files are `ShrewESC.json` and `Shrew-Zero.json` depending on which variation of Shrew you want to use.